SignPath/website/docs/documentation/docker-signing.md

 <div class="panel info" markdown="1">
 <div class="panel-header">X.509 certificate chains in cosign</div>

 _cosign_ builds upon X.509 certificate chains, but requires specific additional attributes to be set in each certificate.
-The project is actively working on supporting custom certificates from traditional PKIs.
+The sigstore project is actively working on supporting custom certificates from traditional PKIs.

 </div>